10 more test coronavirus positive in HP, total cases rise to 91

 Four men and a woman, who were kept under quarantine after they returned from Mumbai recently, have tested positive in Hamirpur district, while a 24-year-old woman has tested positive in Kangra.
 The men, including a 60-year-old, had no symptoms of the disease, Special Secretary (Health) Nipun Jindal said.

 Hamirpur Deputy Commissioner (DC) Harikesh Meena said three fresh cases are from Sujanpur subdivision, whereas two from Nadaun subdivision.
-Meanwhile, one patient recovered from the infection in Hamirpur district, Additional Chief Secretary (Health) R D Dhiman said.
+Meanwhile, one patient each in Hamirpur and Una districts recovered from the infection, Additional Chief Secretary (Health) R D Dhiman said.

-The number of active cases in the state stands at 42 and fatalities at four.
-A total of 45 patients have recovered.
-Of the 42 active cases in the hill state, 15 are in Kangra, eleven in Hamirpur, seven in Bilaspur, five in Chamba, two each in Una and Sirmaur.
+The number of active cases in the state stands at 41 and fatalities at four.
+A total of 46 patients have recovered.
+Of the 41 active cases in the hill state, 15 are in Kangra, eleven in Hamirpur, seven in Bilaspur, five in Chamba, two in Sirmaur and one in Una.

 PTI DJI PTI DPB DPB.